 How to Register

-All businesses can register online at the Kentucky Department of Revenue, by mail or in person at a Department of Revenue Taxpayer Service Center.
+All businesses can register online at the Kansas Department of Revenue, by mail or in person at a Department of Revenue Taxpayer Service Center.

 How to File and Pay

 20th of the month for the previous month